-Incorrect gear mesh is the most common cause of stripped spur gears.
+Once you become familiar with driving your model, you might need to make adjustments for better driving performance common cause of stripped spur gears.
 Your model includes a fixed gear positioning system to simplify the process and ensure proper gear mesh settings.
 Access the gears by removing the four 3x12mm button-head cap screws from the gear cover; remove the gear cover.
-Remove the motor/motor plate assembly from the chassis.
+Remove the motor/motor plate motor pinion gear size (19-T - 29-T).
+Remove the two screws from the motor/motor plate and reinstall in the corresponding positions; reinstall the motor/motor plate assembly in the chassis.